sibgit/sibgit.github.io/exercises_advanced_topics.md

 * Completing a quest, merging your work into the `main` branch and adding a tag, would be the equivalent of making a **new release** of your work/software.

-At least during the first 2 quests (sections C and D), you will be asked to follow a **collaborative workflow** that uses the following branches:
+At least during the first 2 quests (sections C and D of the exercise), you will be asked to follow a **collaborative workflow** that uses the following branches:
 * **`main`** is the *production* branch, i.e. the branch on which only final, production ready, material is published.
 Do *not* work directly on the `main` branch.
-* **`devel`** (for "develop") is the branch where the team will consolidate each "feature" (i.e. each quest of the treasure hunt) before merging it to `main` when a quest is completed.
+* **`devel`** (for "develop") is the *pre-release* branch where the team will consolidate each "feature" (i.e. each quest of the treasure hunt) before merging it to `main` when a quest is completed.
 * Short-lived **personal branches** (feature branches) will be created by each team member to add their work, before merging it into `devel`.
-As this is an exercise and we do not have much time, the personal branches will only contain 1 (or sometimes 2) commits before they get merged into `devel`, but you can imagine that in a real application more commits would be added.
+As this is an exercise and we do not have much time, the personal branches will only contain 1 (or sometimes 2) commits before they get merged into `devel`.
+In a real application more commits would probably added on personal branches before they get merged.

 :fire: **Important** - please pay particular attention to:
-* Keep a **clean history** by avoiding unnecessary merges, and rebase branches to be merged before merging them whenever possible.
+* Keep a **clean history** by avoiding unnecessary merges.
+Rebase branches to be merged before merging them whenever possible (unless explicitly instructed otherwise).
 * Use **clear and meaningful commit messages** for your commits.
 * **Delete temporary branches** that are no longer needed (e.g. a personal feature branch).
 * Please pay particular attention to these points if you are taking this exercise as **exam**.
-* Make sure to **carefully read** the instructions and **hints** given for each section, before starting the work.
+* **Make sure to carefully read the instructions and hints** given for each section, before starting the work.
+* **Please ask for help** if you are stuck at any point, especially if you cannot solve one of the riddles.

 <br>

 ### A) Organize your crew
 1. Get together: go to the [course's google doc page](https://docs.google.com/document/d/1EX72NInz-eA2d2GOa5aTB8D88GWb91Sk-sCNHwQYXqE)